fdeandres/CAT/CAT Strategy/4. Persistence/TA0003 - Persistence/T1133 - External Remote Services/MITRE.md

     can also be used externally.
    </p>
    <p>
-    Adversaries may use remote services to access and persist within a network.
+    Adversaries may use remote services to initially access and/or persist within a network.
     <span class="scite-citeref-number" data-reference="Volexity Virtual Private Keylogging" id="scite-ref-1-a">
      <sup>
       <a aria-describedby="qtip-0" data-hasqtip="0" href="https://www.volexity.com/blog/2015/10/07/virtual-private-keylogging-cisco-web-vpns-leveraged-for-access-and-persistence/" target="_blank">